Cold trap (astronomy): Studying cold-traps on airless bodies

-Atmospheric Cold-traps
+Atmospheric cold-traps

 In atmospheric science, a cold-trap is a layer of the atmosphere that is substantially colder than both the deeper and higher layers.
 For example, for Earth's troposphere, the temperature of the air drops with increasing height reaching a low point (at about 20 kilometers height).
-This region is called a cold-trap, because it traps ascending gases with high melting points, forcing them to drop back into Earth.
+This region is called a cold-trap, because it traps ascending gases with high boiling points, forcing them to drop back into Earth.

-For humans, the most important gas to be kept in that way is water vapor.
+For biological life-forms on Earth, the most important gas to be kept in that way is water vapor.
 Without the presence of a cold-trap in the atmosphere, the water content would gradually escape into space, making life impossible.
 The cold trap retains one-tenth of a percent of the water in the atmosphere in the form of a vapor at high altitudes.
-Earth's cold-trap is also a layer which above ultraviolet intensity is strong, since higher up the amount of water vapor is negligible.
+Earth's cold-trap is also a layer above which ultraviolet intensity is strong, since higher up the amount of water vapor is negligible.
 Oxygen screens out ultraviolet intensity.